Awards & Funding at UTM

 • Proof of payment must be uploaded as a PDF, JPEG, or JPG file.

 Payment to students will be processed on a monthly basis.
-All applicants will receive an email notification via their official U of T email address regarding the status of their application and any relevant details regarding payment.
 To ensure that there is no delay in receiving your bursary make sure that you have direct deposit set up on your ACORN account.

 Departmental Awards

-Several UTM academic departments who house UTM affiliated graduate students from across the tri-campus offer funding opportunities, in addition to other perks, to research stream graduate students working in their unit (e.g. Biology, CPS).
-Similarly, many tri-campus graduate units also offer funding opportunities (e.g., Religion), as do the faculties that house them (e.g. the Faculty of Arts & Science).
-Professional stream master's student may also access funds from their respective departments (e.g. IMI).
-Each department and faculty maintains its own funding information on its repspective website or student handbook.
+Several UTM academic departments who house UTM-affiliated graduate students from across the tri-campus offer funding opportunities, in addition to other perks, to research stream graduate students working in their unit (e.g., Biology, CPS).
+Similarly, many tri-campus graduate units also offer funding opportunities (e.g., Religion), as do the faculties that house them (e.g., the Faculty of Arts & Science).
+Professional stream master's students may also access funds from their respective departments (e.g., IMI).
+Each department and faculty maintains its own funding information on its respective website or student handbook.

 Award Explorer is the University's central awards repository.
 The searchable database contains a comprehensive list of awards, scholarships, grants, and other funding opportunities from across the tri-campus.